rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 W (letter of alphabet): Appendix G4.1, Appendix G5.1
 transcription: 0G2.2, Appendix G5.2
 Width: 5D2.
 See also Dimensions
-ʺWithʺ notes: See Notes: “With” notes
+ʺWithʺ notes: See Notes: "With" notes
 Words or phrases.
 See also Opening words of text in date of publication: 4D1.3 edition area: 2C3